Ancient Libya: Ancient Libyan (Berber) tribes

 There were many tribes in ancient Libya, including the now extinct Psylli, with the Libu being the most prominent.
 The ancient Libyans were mainly pastoral nomads, living off their goats, sheep and other livestock.
-Milk, meat, hides and wool were gathered from their livestock for food, tents and clothing.
+For subsistence, milk, meat, hides and wool were gathered from their livestock for food, pitching tents and as clothing.

 Ancient Egyptian sources describe Libyan men with long hair, braided and bearded, neatly parted from different sides and decorated with feathers attached to leather bands around the crown of the head while wearing thin robes of antelope hide, dyed and printed, crossing the shoulder and coming down until mid calf length to make a robe.
-Older men kept long braided beards.
-Women wore the same robes as men, plaited, decorated hair and both sexes wore heavy jewelry.
+Older men kept long braided beards, while women wore the same robes as men, plaited, decorated hair and both sexes wore heavy jewelry.
 Depictions of Libyans in Egyptian reliefs show prominent and numerous tattoos, very similar to traditional Berber tattoos still seen today.
-Weapons included bows and arrows, hatchets, spears and daggers.
+Their weapons included bows and arrows, hatchets, spears and daggers.

 The Libyan script that was used in Libya was mostly a funerary script.
 It is difficult to understand, and there are a number of variations.

 Ibn Khaldun divided the Berbers into the Batr and the Baranis.

 Herodotus divided them into Eastern Libyans and Western Libyans.
 Eastern Libyans were nomadic shepherds east of Lake Tritonis.
-Western Libyans were sedentary farmers who lived west of Lake Tritonis.
-At one point, a catastrophic change reduced the vast body of fresh water to a seasonal lake or marsh.
+Western Libyans were sedentary farmers who lived west of Lake Tritonis. a catastrophic change reduced the vast body of fresh water to a seasonal lake or marsh.

-Ibn Khaldun and Herodotus distinguish the Libyans on the basis of their lifestyles rather than ethnic background.
-Modern historians tend to follow Herodotus's distinction.
+Ibn Khaldun and Herodotus distinguish the Libyans on the basis of their lifestyles rather than ethnic background, those practicing agriculture, and the others nomadic pastoralism.
+Modern historians tend to follow Herodotus's classical distinctions.
 Examples include Oric Bates in his book The Eastern Libyans.
 Some other historians have used the modern name of the Berbers in their works, such as the French historian Gabriel Camps.